Cast AI Alternatives covered:

 The challenge is that most real-world teams need something in between.

-Choosing the best cloud cost management tool depends on your current bottlenecks.
+Choosing the cloud cost optimization tools that suit your team depends on your current bottlenecks.
 Are you over-provisioning because your engineers are afraid of downtime?
 Or are you simply using the wrong instance types?

 For those on AWS, a simple guide to reduce AWS cost often starts with looking at your S3 usage.
 Moving data to the right storage class, like S3 Standard, can save thousands before you even touch your Kubernetes clusters.